jeeneo/rootless-viperfx/readme.md

 ## Limitations
 1. Only audio played inside the VM will be filtered (hopefully obvious)
-2. If you use local files, your music library has to be moved to `/SharedFolder` in your Internal storage, external storage isn't supported.
+2. If you use local files, your music library has to be moved to `/SharedFolder` in your Internal Storage, external storage isn't supported.
 This is an app limitation.
 You could probably edit the APK to support external storage but that's outside the scope of this guide.

 ## Disclaimer:
 Virtual Master is closed-source.
 Use at your own risk.